 The Irish Emigrant Society of New York expanded its activities to found the Emigrant Industrial Savings Bank in 1850.
 This made it possible to more easily send remittances home to Ireland.
 Between 1845 and 1854 when the famine was at its worst, $19 million dollars was sent back to Ireland much of it in the form of prepaid tickets so that families could be reunited.
 This encouraged ‘chain emigration’.

 Historian Arnold Schrier has calculated that the Irish in America sent over $260 million back to Ireland during the latter part of the nineteenth century.
 Dennis Clarke called this phenomenon “the greatest transatlantic philanthropy of the nineteenth century”.
-In 1864 one writer asserted that not more than 5% of the emigrants from Mayo paid their own passage (Mayo Constitution, March 15th 1864).
+In 1864 one writer asserted that not more than five per cent of the emigrants from Mayo paid their own passage (Mayo Constitution, March 15th 1864).

 The Titanic ship collected 1,385 bags of letters at Cobh destined for America.